rgbconsulting/rgb-sale/README.md

 ----------------
 addon | summary
 --- | ---
-[delivery_sale_cost] | This module fixes the standard price, the calculated costs and margins in Sales Orders.
-[sale_layout_extension] | Extends the sale layout module
+delivery_sale_cost | This module fixes the standard price and the calculated costs and margins in Sales Orders. sale_layout_extension | Extends the sale layout module

 [//]: # (end addons)